 • It was market research for this article.

 It had nothing to do with distance.
 In fact, it had nothing to do with logic, or reason or need at all.
 People don’t buy clubs for logical reasons, any more than they join a country club for logical reasons.
 It’s purely emotional.

 First we decide, then we rationalize the decision with logic and reason.
 Gut then head.

-Which brings me to the topic at hand: Golf industry marketing strategy has always revolved around logical lists of features and frequent product launches.
+Which brings me to the topic at hand: Golf industry marketing strategy has always revolved around logical feature lists and frequent product launches.
 And every launch promises a few more yards.

-But these days, only the most wonky sales reps don’t get fired up about the frequent new product launches.
+But these days, even the most wonky sales reps don’t get fired up about the frequent new product launches.